 The Manor Hospital, Epsom: Conservation of a badly damaged casebook

-Conservation of a badly damaged casebook - beforeThis haunting volume, containing case notes for the first male patients to be admitted to the Manor Hospital between 1899 and 1901 (SHC ref 6282/14/1), was one of the biggest challenges for the conservation team at Surrey History Centre.
+Conservation of a badly damaged casebook - beforeThis haunting volume, containing case notes for the first male patients to be admitted to the Manor Hospital between 1899 and 1901 (reference 6282/14/1), was one of the biggest challenges for the conservation team at Surrey History Centre.
 As with any document, the purpose of our work was to stabilise and rebuild the pages, so that it could be used by researchers, without causing any further harm and deterioration to this unique piece of history.

 We began by testing the stability of the inks (to ensure they did not run), the paper fibre structure and the photographs of the male patients.
 As the pages were badly stained by damp, we decided that they needed to be individually washed by floating in a bath of warm water.
 The missing areas of the pages were then repaired using high quality western papers made from the purest raw materials to ensure the highest standard of permanence, and strengthened by a fine tissue coated with a heat-activated adhesive.